ORNL/faro/README.md

 $ ./run_vgg2.sh
 ```

-Similarly, the InsightFace face analysis algorithms can be executed using similar commands.
+Similarly, InsightFace algorithms can be executed using similar commands.
 Face detection is performed using RetinaFace and features are extracted using ArcFace.
-Currenly, insightface works only with 1 gpu and worker.
+Currently, InsightFace works only with 1 GPU and worker.

 If using virtualenv,